SmogDr/edar_coursebook/docs/03-rprog2.md

 ### Code Chunks

 Code chunks are the places where you write and execute R code.
-A code chunk is initiated with 3 back ticks ```` ``` ````, followed by a set of *braces* \{ \}, or curly brackets, where you can name the chunk and specify `chunk options`.
+A code chunk is initiated with 3 back ticks ```` ``` ````, followed by a set of *braces* \{ \}, or curly brackets, wihtin which you can name the chunk and specify `chunk options`.
 The chunk options tell the `knitr` package (the package that renders an R markdown into an output style) how you want that chunk to run and what to do with the output.
 A list of chunk options can be found [here](https://yihui.org/knitr/options/).
 An example markdown is shown below:

 <div class="figure" style="text-align: center">
 <img src="./images/markdown_anno.png" alt="Example R Markdown showing header, text, and code chunks." width="1000" />